DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 -----------

-It just so happened that she did have to talk with parents, an elderly couple who knocked her door worried about why was their colt avoiding them, and Twilight had to be very professional despite the recent awkwardness and tell them that, while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
+It just so happened that she did have to talk with parents, an elderly couple who knocked her door impatiently, why was their colt avoiding them?Twilight had to be very professional despite the recent awkwardness and tell them that, while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
 Maybe a demanding marefriend, she ventured?
 Spike entered the kitchen while she was talking, hoping to a chair to get the good quartz and acting like nothing had happened.

 Which was just ok.
 Twilight was good at pretend.

  "How was your day?"
 Asked Spike after the couple went away, then shoved a clawful of quartz into his mouth with exaggerated nonchalance.
-He was wearing the paperboy hat he liked wearing when he went to town, but nothing else, which seemed odd to Twilight given the situation.
+He was wearing the paperboy hat he liked wearing when he went to town, but nothing else, which seemed odd to Twilight given the -assumed- situation.

  "Yours?"
 She asked automatically.

 He shrugged and lifted his hands, cheeks puffed, as if saying 'Can't talk, mouth full.'

  "Well, this otter barged into the comparative mythologies class..."
 She took a seat at the table with him.
 "One of my students had some chowder in his pack, you see, and it wouldn't have been so bad if pups hadn't followed her in."
 Spike gave her a questioning look.
 "With otter pups?
-In this town?
+And the way people treats them here?
 The class was a petting zoo after that, nothing I could do.
 I changed the topic to otter-related myths to teach them *something* they'd pay attention to after that happened."

 He swallowed with visible effort,  "Nothing else?"